 1. Meat pan or meat tray

 This is the uppermost part of the grinder.
 It is the highest point and also where you put in your meat for grinding.
-The size of your meat tray determines how much meat you can fill into your grinder without choking it.
+Moreover, the size of your meat tray determines how much meat you can fill into your grinder without choking it.

 Often called the food pusher or meat pusher, it pushes the meat into the tube.
 With it, you are not to use your hand to push the meat deep into the grinding plate.